Helco/PLocalSim/readme.txt

 The fonts are copyright by Google Inc. under Apache License, Version 2.0 The pebble pictures are copyright by Chaotic
-The used libraries (see [Credits]) are copyright by their copyright holder (not me) The actual simulator and the custom resource compiler are licensed by Helco (me) under GNU GPL v3 additionalSource/strftime.c stands under Public Domain (is part of MinGW I suppose)
+The used libraries (see [Credits]) are copyright by their copyright holder (not me) The actual simulator and the custom resource compiler (C version) are licensed by Helco (me) under GNU GPL v3 The python based resource compiler was placed in the public domain by Shirk additionalSource/strftime.c stands under Public Domain (is part of MinGW I suppose)

 [Credits]